 As a result of my uneasiness regarding the proposed guardian philosophy I decided to do some research.
 I will state this early on in this article to everyone, not only to those in the law enforcement profession – DO YOUR OWN RESEARCH.

 The 21st Century Policing document launched the current Guardian Philosophy.
 The report acknowledges/confirms where this philosophy originated – Plato’s Republic, a written concept of the perfect kallipolis (city).
 Conducting my due diligence via writings from various sources I evaluated three publications of the Republic (1 electronic and 2 books), and a half dozen overviews of Plato’s Republic.
 The research material was consistent in interpretation and presentation, varying only in the degree of description.
 For example, a passage in one publication makes an interpretation using the word cruel, while another publication uses the word harsh.

 As we consider this discussion, it should come to light why there is a Warrior Ethos and only a Guardian Philosophy; the Guardian philosophy is heavily opposed to the America we aspire to be.
 Our nation was created in opposition to this “blind obedience” philosophy.
 Let us begin with a very necessary, but brief discussion about the disconnect between the two.
 We must begin by simply summarizing the two as follows:

 The Warrior Ethos is centered around selfless service.
 The Guardian Philosophy is centered around blind obedience.

-to why the term ethos is not applied to the title of the guardian
+Please afford me a moment to clarify the distinction between the definition for philosophy and the definition of ethos in furtherance of our understanding as to why the term ethos is not applied to the title of the guardian philosophy.

 Definition of philosophy – all learning exclusive of technical precepts and practical arts – a search for a general understanding of values and reality by chiefly speculative rather than observational means1